Back

 The other method to properly calculate several fractions being multiplied together is to use the zig-zag method.
 The zig-zag method says to calculate the numbers going in a zig-zag pattern starting with the first numerator.

 This image shows 5000 min (1 hour over 60 min)(1 day over 24 hours) equal.
 The parentheses next to each other indicate multiplication between the fractions.
 The units of min of the first number and the units of min on the bottom of the second fraction are both crossed out.
 The units of hour on the top of the second fraction and the units of hours on the bottom of the third fraction are both crossed out.
-There is an hour pointing down from 500 to 1 on the first fraction.
-There is an hour pointing from 1 in the first fraction to the 1 in the second fraction.
+There is an arrow pointing down from 5000 to 1 on the first fraction.
+A second arrow points from 1 in the first fraction to the 1 in the second fraction.
 A third arrow points from the 1 in the second fraction to the 60 on the bottom of the second fraction.
-There is a fourth arrow pointing from the 60 in the second fraction to the 1 on the top of third fraction.
+A fourth arrow pointing from the 60 in the second fraction to the 1 on the top of the third fraction.
 A fifth arrow points from the 1 on the top of the third fraction to the 24 on the bottom of the third fraction.
-The last arrow points from the 24 to the equal sign.

 Figure 1